J. Kevin Ward, General Manager

 Ward is active in several organizations.
 He currently serves as chair of the Region C Regional Water Planning Group and is a member of the Region H Water Planning Group, the Trinity and San Jacinto River Basins and Galveston Bay Basin and Bay Area Stakeholder Committee, and the Tarrant Regional Water District Customer Advisory Committee.
 He serves as a board and executive committee member of the North Texas Commission and on the Texas Water Conservation Association’s executive committee and as chair of the Association’s River Authority Panel.

-He is Vice President and a board member of the National Water Resources Association.
+He is the President of the National Water Resources Association.
 He also serves as chair of the Association’s Corps of Engineers Task Force.
 Additionally, he is the public member of the American Academy of Water Resources Engineers Board of Trustees and a visiting member of the Texas A&M University Lehrer Chair Advisory Council.
 He recently became a member of the American Society of Engineers Industry Leaders Council.
 Ward also served two terms on the board of directors for the National Waterways Conference, an organization representing national interests related to water supply and waterways transportation.

 Ward was honored in 2011 with the Water Environment Association of Texas Outstanding Public Official Award, and in 2012 with TWCA’s President’s Award.